SandraGdd/NixOs-Analysis/README.md

 - Create Visualizations: Generate charts to illustrate contribution trends over time.
 (- Predict Future Trends: data patterns to estimate future company engagement.)

-This analysis will provide insights into corporate involvement in NixOS and inform future community and corporate engagement strategies.